Tormore House School

-Tormore School was a private boarding and day school for girls in North Adelaide, South Australia.
+Tormore School was a private boarding and day school for girls in North Adelaide, South Australia, from 1876 until 1920.
+Its premises moved a few times.

 History

-Tormore House had its origins in a small school for girls set up by Elizabeth McMinn (c.
-1840 – 26 December 1937) and her two sisters Sarah Hamill "Sally" McMinn (died 15 May 1922 in Ealing) and Martha McMinn, on Molesworth Street, North Adelaide in 1876.
+Tormore House had its origins in a small school for girls set up by Elizabeth McMinn and her two sisters Sarah Hamill "Sally" McMinn and Martha McMinn, on Molesworth Street, North Adelaide in 1876.
 This may have been their family home, in which their father Joseph died two years earlier.
 In February 1884 the McMinn sisters moved their school to another property on nearby Buxton Street, which they dubbed "Tormore" for their birthplace in Ireland.

-Residents of Tormore, Ireland included one Mary Rutherdale (c.
-1764 – 3 January 1849) - from Parish Headstones Donaghmore, Down, Ireland"Here lie the remains of Robert McMinn, of Tormore, who departed this life the 12th October, 1808, aged 70 years.
-Also the remains of his brother Gilbert McMinn of Tormore, who departed this life on the 12th of April, 1823, aged 77 years.
-Also the remains of their niece Mary Rutherdale, of Tormore, who departed this life on the 3rd of January, 1849, Aged 84 years.
-Robert McMinn, of Castle Ennigan, died 15th December, 1879, Aged 80 years."
+Tormore was an ancient parish in Ireland.

-It had been John Whinham's North Adelaide Grammar School, which he relinquished to move to larger premises at the corner of Ward and Jeffcott Streets.
+The premises had previously housed John Whinham's North Adelaide Grammar School, which he relinquished to move to larger premises at the corner of Ward and Jeffcott Streets.
 The school was taken over by Ann and Caroline Jacob towards the end of 1897, and the McMinn sisters left Adelaide on 15 December, retiring to Ealing Common, England.
 The school moved to new premises at 211 Childers Street in January 1899, with a house for boarders alongside.

 In 1907 Caroline Jacob took over the Unley Park Grammar School and ran the two institutions concurrently.
 Around this time substantial improvements were made: separate facilities for the younger (8–12 y.o.) students and additional premises for boarders, art studies and a kindergarten.
 Caroline Jacob's father financed the construction of a gymnasium, which also served as a large meeting-hall.

-School enrolments declined alarmingly during World War I; negotiations with (Anglican) Bishop Nutter Thomas for incorporation into the Church education system came to nothing, and in 1918 the school moved to smaller premises in Barton Tce. and the Childers Street premises became the "Andover" residential flats; the School closed in 1920.
+School enrolments declined greatly during World War I; negotiations with (Anglican) Bishop Nutter Thomas for incorporation into the Church education system came to nothing, and in 1918 the school moved to smaller premises in Barton Terrace, and the Childers Street premises became the "Andover" residential flats.
+The school closed in 1920.
 "Andover" later became the site of the Kindergarten Teachers College, then the Kingston College of Advanced Education in 1974.
 The subdivided area is now known as Tormore Place.

 A Tormore Old Scholars' Association was active from at least 1906 to 1954, and a reunion held in 1936 exclusively of the McMinn sisters' students, attracted over 60 old scholars.